shofiqebr/shofiqebr/README.md

 <img src="https://res.cloudinary.com/dal1rjdwl/image/upload/v1747109477/cover_ylebxk.png" alt="cover" />

-## 💫 About Me:
+## 💫 About Me
-I'm currently working in Ionic <br>corporation for 1 year . i am looking to collaborate with a creative team. <br>Recently i am aiming to learn backened tech like postgresql, prisma and others.
-Actually it is becomming really enjoyable for me.
+Hi there!
+I'm Md.
+Shofiqul Islam, a dedicated MERN Stack Developer currently working at Ionic Corporation for the past year.
+While I mainly work with React.js on the frontend, I'm deeply focused on mastering the full MERN stack and becoming a well-rounded developer.

+Recently, I’ve been enjoying learning backend technologies like PostgreSQL, Prisma, and building scalable APIs.
+Exploring databases, writing clean backend logic, and connecting everything smoothly with frontend interfaces has become a fun challenge for me.

+💡 My goal is to build clean, scalable, and user-focused web applications using the MERN stack and beyond.

+🤝 Looking to Collaborate On
+MERN-based full stack projects

+Real-world applications with scalable architecture

+Creative teams focused on building quality software

 ## 🌐 Socials: